Cinnamon: History

 Cinnamon has been known from remote antiquity.
 It was imported to Egypt as early as 2000 BC, but those who reported that it had come from China had confused it with Cinnamomum cassia, a related species.
-Cinnamon was so highly prized among ancient nations that it was regarded as a gift fit for monarchs and even for a deity; an inscription records the gift of cinnamon and cassia to the temple of Apollo at Miletus.
-Its source was kept a trade secret in the Mediterranean world for centuries by those in the spice trade, to protect their monopoly as suppliers.
+Cinnamon was so highly prized among ancient nations that it was regarded as a gift fit for monarchs.
+Its source was kept a trade secret in the Mediterranean world for centuries by those in the spice trade to protect their monopoly as suppliers.

-Cinnamomum verum, which translates from Latin as "true cinnamon", is native to India, Sri Lanka, Bangladesh and Myanmar.
-Cinnamomum cassia (cassia) is native to China.
-Related species, all harvested and sold in the modern era as cinnamon, are native to Vietnam ("Saigon cinnamon"), Indonesia, and other Southeast Asian countries with warm climates.

 In Ancient Egypt, cinnamon was used to embalm mummies.
 From the Ptolemaic Kingdom onward, Ancient Egyptian recipes for kyphi, an aromatic used for burning, included cinnamon and cassia.
 The gifts of Hellenistic rulers to temples sometimes included cassia and cinnamon.

 The first Greek reference to κασία kasía is found in a poem by Sappho in the 7th century BC.
 According to Herodotus, both cinnamon and cassia grew in Arabia, together with incense, myrrh, and labdanum, and were guarded by winged serpents.
 Herodotus, Aristotle and other authors named Arabia as the source of cinnamon; they recounted that giant "cinnamon birds" collected the cinnamon sticks from an unknown land where the cinnamon trees grew and used them to construct their nests.

 Pliny the Elder wrote that cinnamon was brought around the Arabian Peninsula on "rafts without rudders or sails or oars", taking advantage of the winter trade winds.
 He also mentioned cassia as a flavouring agent for wine, and that the tales of cinnamon being collected from the nests of cinnamon birds was a traders' fiction made up to charge more.
 However, the story remained current in Byzantium as late as 1310.

 According to Pliny the Elder, a Roman pound (327 g) of cassia, cinnamon (serichatum), cost up to 1,500 denarii, the wage of fifty months' labour.
 Diocletian's Edict on Maximum Prices from 301 AD gives a price of 125 denarii for a pound of cassia, while an agricultural labourer earned 25 denarii per day.
 Cinnamon was too expensive to be commonly used on funeral pyres in Rome, but the Emperor Nero is said to have burned a year's worth of the city's supply at the funeral for his wife Poppaea Sabina in AD 65.